Is it possible to achieve the return of sensation after stroke? Can patients that can’t feel anything overcome their numbness?

-These exercises provide stimulation to the brain to help promote sensory processing.
-You will find some below.
+The exercises below provide stimulation to the brain to help promote sensory processing.

-Just like you can recover movement through physical therapy exercises, you can also achieve the return of sensation through sensory reeducation exercises.
+Just as you can recover movement through physical therapy exercises, you can also achieve the return of sensation through sensory reeducation exercises.
 It requires consistency and repetition.

 The brain responds to stimulation by rewiring itself based on the volume and frequency of your therapy.
-Most exercise means more stimulation and, as a result, more recovery.
+More exercise equals more stimulation and, as a result, more recovery.

 Sensory Reeducation Exercises to Try at Home

-Below you will find a list of exercises that you can do to help restore your brain’s ability to interpret your senses.
+Sensory reeducation exercises can help restore your brain’s ability to interpret your senses.

 All of the exercises involve your sense of touch.
 Each time you touch something, you send sensory stimulation to your brain and encourage your brain to rewire itself.

-Try to repeat each exercise at least 10 times and practice for about 10-15 minutes a day.
-Remember, repetition and consistency are the most important things for a speedy recovery from stroke.
+Repeat each exercise at least 10 times and practice for about 10-15 minutes a day.
+Remember, repetition and consistency are most important for a speedy recovery from stroke.